 diffraction image caused from the two blade secondary cage is not

-striking: just a faint unidirectional spike pattern,
+striking: just a faint unidirectional spike pattern, unlike the

 center of gravity in the NCLT instruments is very low so that the structure